tp1de/ioBroker.ems-esp/README.md

 It can be used either for the original Bosch-Group gateways or the ems-esp or both in parallel.
 All changed states from own scripts or the object browser does have to set acknowledged = false !!!

+## NEW in Version >= 3.3.0: Intoduce warnings for using non-productive ems-esp firmware.

 ## NEW in Version >= 3.0.0: EMS+ entities (switchPrograms and holidayModes) are implemented for EMS-ESP gateway and if found states are created.
 	The ems-esp gateway firmware does not support switchPrograms and holidayModes for EMS+ thermostats (RC310 / RC300 or similar)